SalmonMode/salmonmode.github.io/_posts/2019-3-29-building-good-tests.md

 #### Why?

-The setups are merely to get to the behavior you want to test, and then to act out that behavior.
-The test itself is how you **prove** that behavior worked as it should.
-If your assert doesn't definitively prove the behavior worked as it should, then the test serves no purpose.
+The setups are merely to get to the behavior you want to test, and then to trigger that behavior.
+The test itself is how you demonstrate that the behavior worked in a way that aligns with what you want.
+If your assert doesn't demonstrate this, then the test serves no purpose.

 Fixtures and tests should be written with the assumption that everything that went before them went as expected.
 This makes them fragile, but that's the idea (at least in this context).
 The tests should be deterministic and operate consistently, so if there's a slight deviation in behavior, the tests shouldn't pass.